pavlovvlad/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Softmax				|												|
 | 1-Hot-Labels			|												|

-The model is based on LeNet-architecture, where the depth-sizes for all layers have been increased by factor 3 and new additional regularization techniques are applied.
+The model is based on LeNet-architecture, where the depth-sizes for all layers have been increased by factor 4 and new additional regularization techniques are applied.

 There are models with higher accuracy (up to 99.81%) like GoogLeNet incl. the inception layers with dimension reductions [GoogLeNet2014] and the models like described in [Haloi2015] using spatial transformer layers.
-The tuning of such network with more than 20 hidden layers will take to much time and resources scope of the project work.
+The tuning of such network with more than 20 hidden layers will overcome the time and resources in scope of the project work.

 The dropout with keep probability 0.5 (during training stage) has been used by both fully connected layers at the end as reqularization (to avoid the overfitting).